 Signed-off-by: John Smith <email@example.com>

-Pull requests for a code change should reference the issue they are related to.
-This will enable issues to serve as a central point of reference for a change.
-For example, if a pull request fixes or completes an issue, the commit or pull request should include:
+Pull requests for a code change should reference the issue they're for.
+This enables issues to serve as a central point of reference for a change.
+For example, if a pull request fixes or completes an issue, the commit or pull request should include something like:

 Epinio follows semantic versioning.

-This does not cover other tools included in Epinio.
-Kubernetes has its own release versioning scheme that looks like SemVer but is semantically different.
+This doesn't cover other tools included in Epinio.
+Kubernetes has its own release versioning scheme that's similar to SemVer but semantically different.